-Previously, she was appointed as Parliamentary Secretary to the Minister of Health in February 2015, the Minister of Labour and for Western Economic Diversification in September 2013, and to the Minister of National Revenue in January 2011.
+Previously, Cathy was the Parliamentary Secretary to several Cabinet Ministers, including the Minister of Health, Minister of Labour and Western Economic Diversification, and Minister of National Revenue.

 Prior to her election to the House of Commons, Cathy was a municipal councillor and then Mayor of Pemberton.
 She was also Director of the Squamish-Lillooet Regional District.

 Cathy is a registered nurse, and managed health care centres in downtown Kamloops, Pemberton, Logan Lake and Chase.
 She played a leadership role in primary healthcare reform for the B.C.
 Interior Health Authority.